statox/statox.github.io/src/posts/p5/p5-pool.md

 layout: layouts/post.njk
 tags: ['post', 'p5', 'physic']
 date: 2019-01-10
-title: A pool in the browser
+title: A pool game with my own physic engine
 ---

 Go grab a beer and play the pool [in the demo](https://statox.github.io/p5-pool/)!